Tiera Guinn Fletcher: Education

 Fletcher attended Wheeler High School in Marietta, Georgia.
 During her senior year of high school, Fletcher received an internship at NASA in Langley, Virginia.
 She also landed a research internship at the Georgia Institute of Technology in 2014.
 The internship involved assisting in the research of landing performance in aircraft.

-Tiera Fletcher attended Massachusetts Institute of Technology (MIT) and received her Bachelor of Science in Aerospace Engineering in June 2017, graduating with a GPA of 5.0, which is perfect+extra credit.
-She participated in a mentorship program to help other students at MIT.
+Tiera Fletcher attended Massachusetts Institute of Technology (MIT) and received her Bachelor of Science in Aerospace Engineering in June 2017, graduating with a GPA of 5.0 She participated in a mentorship program to help other students at MIT.
 After her first year, Fletcher participated in undergraduate research studying design optimization of aircraft at MIT.
-Her second year, she again participated in undergraduate research, this time studying Network Analysis.
 During her junior and senior years of college, Fletcher participated in internships at Boeing.
 From June 2015 to June 2016 Fletcher was a Systems Engineering Intern at Boeing where she helped design, test, and collaborate with other professionals on Boeing products.
 The following year from June 2016 to June 2017 Fletcher was a design engineer and stress analyst intern at Boeing, where she helped with the design process and analysis of the Space Launch System for NASA.